SHOULD WE ALL REALLY BE DOING SELF-CARE?

 One of the first things to get shelved when we become ’proper’ grown-ups is the wonder of doing the fun and playful stuff.
 We tell ourselves that it’s no longer important, or that we just don’t have the time for having a laugh with friends or doing something we enjoy.

 If you live and work in a built-up area, make the most of a river path, garden, communal square, local park or treelined street and take 10.

 Yep we said it because it’s one of the easiest things to do tonight.
 Switch the quickie shower for an extra 5 and take to the tub.
 Why not throw in some essential oils and listen to a podcast too?

-Suzy is a mother of two, an author, Chartered Psychologist and Coach.
+Check her Suzy Reading, mother of two, an author, Chartered Psychologist and Coach HERE.
 She specialises in self-care, helping people manage their stress, emotions, and energetic bank balance.